exyfi/wriketest/README.md

 -(Click on "Resend email" + check it with assertion;

--Check that section "Follow us" at the site footer contains the "Twitter" button that leads to the correct url and has the -correct icon;
+-Check that section "Follow us" at the site footer contains the "Twitter" button that leads to the correct url and has the correct icon;

 -Create results report using allure plugin (by maven).